Vietnamese/Chinese Crispy Roasted Pork Belly (Thit Heo Quay)

 What makes the roasted pork so tantalizing?
 It's all about textures.
 You get the first layer of crispy skin, then the second layer of juicy fat, and lastly, the layer of tender meat.
 Each bite is literally an explosion of textures.

 Because ordering at Chinese BBQ shops has proven to be very difficult for me (elderly Chinese women are a force to be reckoned with when it comes to queuing), I have been successfully making these porky deliciousness at home .... of course, after many, many failed attempts.
+Below are tips to get perfectly crispy and delicious roasted pork belly.

 Vietnamese/Chinese Crispy Roasted Pork Belly